apache/tvm/docs/langref/relay_expr.rst

 The Relay IR is a pure, expression-oriented language with distinct dataflow and control flow language fragments.
-Each dataflow fragment of a program (i.e., the portions of the program without recursive calls or branching) can be viewed as a traditional computation graph when writing and expressing transformations.
+Each dataflow fragment of a program (i.e., the portions of the program without recursive calls, calls to recursive functions, or branching) can be viewed as a traditional computation graph when writing and expressing transformations.

 The below sections describe the different expressions in Relay